Tornhoof/SpanJson/README.md

 Note: This clears the Formatter list, if you have other formatters, e.g. JSON Patch or XML, you need to re-add them.

 ## Custom Resolver ##
-As each option is a concrete class it is infeasible to supply concrete classes for each possible option combination To support a custom combination implement your own custom formatter resolvers
+As each option is a concrete class it is infeasible to supply concrete classes for each possible option combination.
+To support a custom combination implement your own custom formatter resolvers
 ```csharp
 public sealed class CustomResolver<TSymbol> : ResolverBase<TSymbol, CustomResolver<TSymbol>> where TSymbol : struct